A lifestyle traveller, my husband and I work as we travel around the world - all our businesses, projects and clients are online.

 The border crossing from Coata Rica to Granada, Nicaragus - is it difficult for non-spanish speakers and is it safe?Thanks,Peter

 We had no problems with any border crossings in Central America.
-They were all easy, well organised and seemingly safe. almost 6 years ago
+They were all easy, well organised and seemingly safe. about 6 years ago

 We went to the Dreamer one night and it has a pool, the hostels in general are not very cheap in Santa Marta, but those ones are well set up.
 Also make sure you go to Costeno Beach - it's only 40 minutes away by bus, but such a gorgeous spot! about 6 years ago